leoshimo/vrs/README.md

 These helpers require a daemon built from this version of VRS; rebuild and restart your chosen runtime after updating.
 The earlier `vrs-browse-functions-minibuffer` name remains an alias for `vrs-browse-functions`.
+For hands-on checks, follow the [manual test guide](emacs/chooser-manual-tests.md), which starts a separate runtime with harmless fixture services.

 A choice can also happen in another app and return to the waiting editor.
 Vrsjmp's **Browse Functions** opens the service-function list for execution.